Help centre:

 It is well recognised that skin cancer is more prevalent in lighter skin types and so this is also reflected in the patient population which we have seen presented to our pathways.
 3% of cases NHS organisations have seen with the Skin Analytics platform have been recorded as having Fitzpatrick type V/VI skin.

-For these patients, we have correctly identified all cancers and DERM performance is in line with our targets but the numbers are too low to report.
+For these patients, we have correctly identified all melanoma, SCCs and BCCs and DERM performance is in line with our targets but the numbers are too low to report.
 We continue to monitor this closely with our NHS partners and are committed to building a solution for all patients.

 We have completed and regularly update our NHS England and NHS Improvement (NHSEI): Equality and Health Inequalities Impact Assessment (EHIA).
-To see our latest version, please contact us.
+Download an overview of our EHIA or learn more on our equality of access page.

 Patient Data